 IMPACT has scholarships available for all classes and we also accept payment through the Massachusetts Victim’s Compensation program

-To apply for a scholarship please visit the “Scholarship Opportunities ” page located at the bottom of the CLASS OPTIONS menu to the right of the screen.
+To apply for a scholarship please visit the “Scholarship Opportunities ” page located at the bottom of the Public Classes menu.

 To pay through Victim’s Compensation please email us at: email@example.com